parshanpakiman/UB-F25-MGO-302/README.md

 | 14   | Nov 24 – Nov 28      | Basics of Supply Chain continued                          | 15, 19, slides |
 | 15   | Dec 01 – Dec 05      | Basics of Revenue Management                              | 18.1–18.4      |
 | 16   | Dec 08 – Dec 12      | **Final exam review, and final exam (covers weeks 1–15)** | —              |

+⚠️ Students are required to read the assigned chapters of the textbook in order to participate in class discussions and complete assignments.

 <!-- ## 📅 Course Schedule
 | Week | Dates (Mon–Fri)      | Topic                                                     | Chapter(s)     |